hermangroup/docs/developers/insight.rst

 .. meta::
-   :description: The open-source Dash Insight REST API provides you with a convenient, powerful and simple way to read data from the Dash network and build your own services with it.
+   :description: The open-source Historia Insight REST API provides you with a convenient, powerful and simple way to read data from the Historia network and build your own services with it.
-   :keywords: dash, insight, API, REST, blockchain, explorer, JSON, HTTP, blocks, index, transactions
+   :keywords: historia, insight, API, REST, blockchain, explorer, JSON, HTTP, blocks, index, transactions

 .. _insight-api: